List of Poyopoyo Kansatsu Nikki episodes

 Poyopoyo Kansatsu Nikki is an anime based on the manga series of the same title by Rū Tatsuki.
 It is a slice-of-life comedy centered on a spherical cat named Poyo, a girl named Moe who adopts him, and her strange family.
 The anime television series began airing on January 8, 2012, and has been simulcasting on Crunchyroll subtitled in English.
-The anime airs on TV Tokyo and Kids Station in Japan.
+The anime aired on TV Tokyo and Kids Station in Japan.